Best Survival Shovels | Tested & Reviewed

 Durability

 When it comes down to it, your shovel needs to be able to take a beating.
 You smash it into the ground, stomp on it, and often leverage all of your weight on the handle.
-If your shovel can’t keep up then what’s the point?
+If your shovel can’t keep up, then what’s the point?

-The weakest point is usually exposed by that last task we mention: leveraging the handle.
+The weakest point is usually exposed by that last task we mentioned: leveraging the handle.
 If you use the shovel on a fulcrum, it can put extreme stress at a point where the handle is contacting that fulcrum.
 Try not to make that spot where a wooden handle or the adjustable pin on an e-tool is.

 Who Needs a Survival Shovel?